AlgorithmAiden/CelluBots/README.md

 giveEnergy(dir, maxEnergy) * [Energizer] :
 ~ gives up to maxEnergy to the bot at dir
 ~ returns the amount of energy given

+craft(recipeName, toSlot) * [Crafter] :
+~ tries to craft the recipe, putting the result in toSlot ~ returns true if crafting succeeded